- Neurofibromatosis is a genetic condition characterised by the growth of benign tumours.

-Neurofibromatosis can’t be cured, but any symptoms that arise can be treated and/or managed.
+Neurofibromatosis can't be cured, but any symptoms that arise can be treated or managed.
 Regular medical attention may be required throughout childhood and into adulthood, particularly if tumours become cancerous, although this is rare.

 The Children's Tumour Foundation provides care and support for people with NF and their families.

-Visit our genetic disorders guide to learn more about genes, types of genetic disorder and where to go for help and more information.
+Check out this guide to genetic disorders for more about genes, types of genetic disorder and where to go for help and more information.

 Last reviewed: August 2021